 On the flip side, where these indicators of success start to slip, you may need to investigate what’s not working in your messaging.
 By researching your buyers, analysing opportunity data, speaking to customers and customer-facing teams, and looking at touch points across the entire customer journey you can build up a better picture of the accuracy and efficiency of messaging.

 Having a quarterly cadence to review key data points on sales cycles, buyer persona feedback and customer feedback will help identify opportunities to course correct messaging and positioning.

 Sales adoption is low

-A sign your messaging is resonating with buyers is that your sales reps are using on-brand messaging consistently, adopting key assets without making significant updates, and that sales cycles progress at a reasonable pace.
+A sign your messaging is resonating with buyers is that your sales reps are using on-brand messaging consistently, adopting key assets without making significant updates and that sales cycles progress at a reasonable pace.

-Where you might have an issue is when you find sales teams creating alternative talk tracks, developing custom content for their sales cycles and veering off message when presenting to customers and prospects in order to advance them through deal cycles.
+Where you might have an issue is when you find sales teams creating alternative talk tracks, developing custom content for their sales cycles and veering off messages when presenting to customers and prospects in order to advance them through deal cycles.

 Gathering sales feedback on the lightbulb moments in pitches and demos, shadowing opportunities live or watching back recordings and analysing sales data will help gauge how messaging is being received in the market.

 It’s important for product marketers to deep dive into active sales cycles on a regular basis, whether it’s researching a particular segment, region or buyer persona.
-Either way, finding the blockers where customers don’t understand value, where there are repeat sticking points and where further customer education is needed will help inform messaging and content requirements.
+Either way, finding the blockers where customers don’t understand the value, where there are repeat sticking points and where further customer education is needed will help inform messaging and content requirements.

 Your product has changed